KenT2/pipresents/README.md

 There should now be a directory 'KenT2-pipresents-xxxx' in your home directory.
 Rename the directory to pipresents

 Run Pi Presents to check the installation is successful.
-From a terminal window opened in the pipresents directory type:
+From a terminal window opened in the home directory type:

          python /home/pi/pipresents/pipresents.py